 30. Setting up to Fail

-This can be done covertly as well, using sabotage or undermining an objective that may otherwise have been achievable.
+This can also be done covertly, using sabotage or undermining an objective that may otherwise have been achievable.
 This type of manipulation tactic may be the projection of the bully’s own feelings of inadequacy onto the victim.

 31. Moving the Goalpost

-When the manipulator has control of the situation they will re-define the victim’s goals, in reality, to intentionally devise a way so as to assure that an athlete, for example, will ultimately never be able to finally achieve the ever shifting goals.
+When the manipulator has control of the situation, they will re-define the victim’s goals, in reality, to intentionally devise a way so as to ensure that an athlete, for example, will ultimately never be able to achieve the ever-shifting goals.

-Depending on how this is done the goal may be to humiliate the victim, keep them preoccupied so as to accomplish nothing else with their time, or to simply wear them out.
+Depending on how this is done the goal may be to humiliate the victim, keep them preoccupied so as to accomplish nothing else with their time, or to wear them out simply.

 32. Feigning Innocence or Confusion

-The manipulator tries to suggest that any harm done was unintentional or that they did not do something that they were accused of.
+The manipulator suggests that any harm done was unintentional or did not do something they were accused of.
 The manipulator may put on a look of surprise or indignation.